jacksonrayhamilton/tabany/docs/design_document.md

 Ads?
 Donations?
 In-game shops?
 Cosmetics?
 Avatars?
 Virtual real estate?
 Value-for-value?

-Tabany.com might be able to be monetized.
+Website might be able to be monetized.
 Even though the game is GPL, if everyone likes to play on a central server then that server can offer incentives in exchange for support.